 The distinction between uncertainty and dispersion is often blurred.
-The main effect of uncertainty, again expressed in Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018), is to create an incentive to wait and allow the uncertainty to be resolved.
+The main effect of uncertainty, again expressed in Bloom, Floetotto, Jaimovich, Eksten, and Terry (2018), is to create an incentive to wait and allow the uncertainty to be resolved before making an irreversible choice, such as changing a price.
 To the extent this leads to a decrease in spending, largely on durables, the uncertainty can be recessionary.
 This is often quite different from the positive effects of dispersion which can lead to an expansion in output, as discussed above.

 The previous discussion highlighted the effects of dispersion on the frequency of price adjustment and thus the real effects of monetary shocks.
-Here we focus on how ex ante price and ex post respond to uncertainty over a distribution, not the realization of that change.
+Here we focus on how ex ante prices respond to uncertainty over a distribution, not the realization of that change.